(Updated Dec. 20, 8:45 A.M. ET)

 Airbus on Friday landed ocean shipping and logistics giant CMA CGM as the second customer for its new freighter version of the popular A350 twin-aisle passenger aircraft as competition for dedicated cargo jets heats up to meet global shipping demand.

 The European airframer said CMA CGM, which launched a cargo airline in March to diversify its business and better control capacity for its CEVA Logistics unit, has signed a preliminary sales agreement to buy four A350 all-cargo aircraft.
 The deal is expected to be finalized in the next few weeks.
+(Airbus announced Monday, Dec.
+20, that the deal has been finalized.)

 In late September, the French-based shipping company placed an order with Airbus rival Boeing for two production 777 freighters, which are expected to be delivered next spring.
 The A350 and 777 are long-haul aircraft in the same size category.